10 April 2019 Liam Kavanagh

 Performance I Like America and America Likes Me by Joseph Beuys 1974

 In this post, I have to ask for patience while I connect ritual to another recent trend.
 One element that helps to distinguish ritual from mindless social routine is mindfulness.
 I imagine some eyes rolling as I write that, but reflect for a moment on the idea that mindfulness is not fundamentally a marketing buzz word or the name of a meditation method, not even a behaviour, but a quality that the mind sometimes has.
-We are culturally averse to relying on subjective experiences, so this element of the ancient Buddhist tradition is not discussed prominently, but really we know when we are being mindfulness because there is a way that our mind feels when it is totally absorbed with what is going on right now.
+We are culturally averse to relying on subjective experiences, so this element of the ancient Buddhist tradition is not discussed prominently, but really we know when we are being mindful because there is a way that our mind feels when it is totally absorbed with what is going on right now.
 And this quality of experience arises very naturally within a ritual.

 Performance Balkan-Baroque by Marina Abramović 1997

 The transition of mindfulness into a buzzword also has a lot to do with the old Taoist verse above.
-“Mindfulness” like others words comes to mean whatever it is associated with, and it has for the last decade especially quickly acquired mechanical and dogmatic associations.
+“Mindfulness” like others words comes to mean whatever it is associated with, and it has for the last decade especially quickly acquired mechanical, commercialised, and dogmatic associations.
 As this happens we lose the original spirit of the word, the spirit that got people excited in the first place.
 Conversely, we have gone through enough cultural forgetting of the emptiness that ritual sometimes embodied over the centuries, that we are now in a good position to rediscover the original energy of “ritual itself.”
 We are beginning anew.

 A daily ritual might be the easiest way for most people nowadays to access the mindful “quality of experience”— or “qualia”, if you want to be scientific about it, (or “energy” if you want to be all new-agey about it).
 As mindfulness has acquired unfortunate associations, ritual might be more useful for explaining mindfulness than mindfulness is for explaining ritual.